collapsed-stacks/startups/questions/8479/are-poor-man-s-patents-actually-useful.md

 - posted by: [Matthew Haugen](https://stackexchange.com/users/1325646/matthew-haugen) on 2016-02-07
 - score: 8

-<p>This myth is (mostly) nonsense.</p>
+This myth is (mostly) nonsense.

-<p>It's been going around for <em>a long time</em>, and I'm positive it's never done anything but hurt anyone who fell to its trap.</p>
+It's been going around for *a long time*, and I'm positive it's never done anything but hurt anyone who fell to its trap.

-<p><strong>What it doesn't give you.</strong></p>
+**What it doesn't give you.**

-<p>The general philosophy behind having a patent system is that it encourages the sharing of scientific knowledge, by giving the assignee the explicit right to forbid others from performing it.
-Mailing a letter in secret doesn't accomplish that, and no patent system will honor it.</p>
+The general philosophy behind having a patent system is that it encourages the sharing of scientific knowledge, by giving the assignee the explicit right to forbid others from performing it.
+Mailing a letter in secret doesn't accomplish that, and no patent system will honor it.

-<p>And that's really the end of the story.
-You gain no rights by taking those steps.</p>
+And that's really the end of the story.
+You gain no rights by taking those steps.

-<p><strong>What it <em>does</em> give you.</strong></p>
+**What it *does* give you.**

-<p>If you make your "poor man's patent" publicly available, you might be able to act as prior art to someone else who tries to get a patent.
-One of the requirements to get a patent is that the invention is "novel," meaning it's never been done before and disclosed to the public.</p>
+If you make your "poor man's patent" publicly available, you might be able to act as prior art to someone else who tries to get a patent.
+One of the requirements to get a patent is that the invention is "novel," meaning it's never been done before and disclosed to the public.

-<p>The bar for "publicly available" is somewhat fuzzy, but an envelope in your desk won't count.
+The bar for "publicly available" is somewhat fuzzy, but an envelope in your desk won't count.
 This is where variations on the myth, like posting a YouTube video or writing a page on a website, have come up.
-They're no more valid, except in potentially providing this prior art.</p>
+They're no more valid, except in potentially providing this prior art.

-<p>Of course, everyone else is still free then to use it however they please, they just can't stop you from doing it.
-You aren't getting a patent of any sort, nor anything equivalent.</p>
+Of course, everyone else is still free then to use it however they please, they just can't stop you from doing it.
+You aren't getting a patent of any sort, nor anything equivalent.

-<p>And in many countries, you're even throwing out your rights to obtain a patent at all, even if you choose to down the road, although the same does apply for disclosing your invention through a release.</p>
+And in many countries, you're even throwing out your rights to obtain a patent at all, even if you choose to down the road, although the same does apply for disclosing your invention through a release.

-<p>And if you're worried about being able to do it yourself--i.e. if you're already using it in the world--the thing you publish won't help you any more than that does.</p>
+And if you're worried about being able to do it yourself--i.e. if you're already using it in the world--the thing you publish won't help you any more than that does.

-<p>That all said, patent applications are, by default, held private for the first eighteen months after they're filed.
-If you wanted to use this arbitrary form of non-protection, you'd have to catch the application before it was granted, contact the examiner, and prove your case, or else it would have to go through expensive litigation to be invalidated.</p>
+That all said, patent applications are, by default, held private for the first eighteen months after they're filed.
+If you wanted to use this arbitrary form of non-protection, you'd have to catch the application before it was granted, contact the examiner, and prove your case, or else it would have to go through expensive litigation to be invalidated.

-<p>So really, I don't think this has much merit at all.</p>
+So really, I don't think this has much merit at all.

-<p><strong>What you can do instead.</strong></p>
+**What you can do instead.**

-<p>It's not nearly as cheap, and it only lasts a year, but the official form of this process is called a "Provisional Patent Application."
+It's not nearly as cheap, and it only lasts a year, but the official form of this process is called a "Provisional Patent Application."
 You should have a patent professional draft it, so it can be a few thousand dollars, but you basically write down all the context and a basic description of your invention.
-You can then, any time within the following year, file a non-provisional that claims the filing date of your provisional.</p>
+You can then, any time within the following year, file a non-provisional that claims the filing date of your provisional.

-<p>This way, you can delay the full expense of writing claims and filing a non-provisional (a "patent") for the time it takes you to raise some money, or even improve or narrow in on your invention.</p>
+This way, you can delay the full expense of writing claims and filing a non-provisional (a "patent") for the time it takes you to raise some money, or even improve or narrow in on your invention.

-<p>There's no cheap substitute for a patent.
-Patents are a business decision not to be taken lightly.</p>
+There's no cheap substitute for a patent.
+Patents are a business decision not to be taken lightly.

 ## Answer 8488